Jamaica Healthcare System & Medical Insurance Options for Expats

 How the Healthcare System Works for Expats

 There is at least one small hospital in every area of the island.
 Despite that, for advanced emergency care, you must travel to cities like Kingston and Montego Bay.
 Emergency services are only available in big towns and cities.
-These services lack both quality and quantity due to which patients have to travel out of Jamaica for emergency medical care.
+These services lack both quality and quantity, due to which patients have to travel out of Jamaica for emergency medical care.

 Public Healthcare

-The majority of government hospitals have more number of patients they can handle.
+The majority of government hospitals have more patients than they can handle.
 The funds they get from the Jamaican government are insufficient.
 There is also a shortage of skilled personnel.
 These are some of the reasons both locals and expats prefer to seek treatment through the private healthcare system in Jamaica.

 Private Healthcare

 Thus, international citizens living in Jamaica, who can afford treatment in private hospitals, prefer this option.
-A major part of the local community cannot afford private healthcare and health insurance on their own.
+A major part of the local community cannot afford private healthcare and Jamaica health insurance on their own.
 This is one of the main reasons for public hospitals often getting overcrowded.

 Emergency Medical Services